Claim

 Proof

-Verdify uses artifacts, scorecards, workflow examples, and the public Live Lab to show how bounded AI operations work before asking buyers to take the claim on trust.
+Verdify uses evidence, scorecards, explicit limits, and the public Live Lab to show how Verified AI operations work before asking buyers to take the claim on trust.

-A physical proof layer with telemetry, bounded control, public scorecards, and honest limits.
+A physical proof layer with telemetry, controlled action, public scorecards, and honest limits.

-Define what AI may read, classify, draft, recommend, execute, and never touch.
+Define what AI may read, draft, recommend, execute, and never touch.

 Proof standard